IamNirvan/CSharp-PasswordGenerator/README.md

 # Password Generator

 ## Introduction
-This project my attemp to replicate some functionality of Sentinel (Password Manager built using Java).
+This project is an attemp to replicate some functionality of [Sentinel](https://github.com/IamNirvan/Sentinel).
 In addition, it was an opportunity for me to get comfortable with the C# language.

+The implemented password generation engine is called Viper.

 **Version: 1.0.0** <br>
 **Implemented language:** C#<br>